Slifer1/source.sh/README.md

 "Name of archive"

-#Where the comple software are stored
+#Where the compile software are stored

 All of the compile software are save in your home directory.
 In compile software directory there is a .deb package so you can install it like a regular program.
 To uninstall it you can do it via package manager or terminal with sudo dpkg -r packagename